falko-buschke/NeutralGBF/README.md

-# Neutral Theory and biodiversity indactors for the post-2020 Global Biodiversity Framework
+# Neutral Theory and biodiversity indictors for the post-2020 Global Biodiversity Framework

 This repository includes the R-script and data needed to replicate the results of the following study: